 Verify that the access nodes that you use for backups of content in AWS meet the requirements.
-Access nodes are virtual machines, cloud instances, or physical servers that run backups and other operations.
+Access nodes run backups and other operations.

 Deploying a Cloud Access Node from AWS Marketplace

 Commvault provides the following AWS Marketplace products to simplify the deployment of cloud access nodes within AWS:

 When you use a 64-bit ARM-based Amazon EC2 instance (AWS Graviton), you can restore only full instances, not individual files and folders.

 If you need to restore individual files and folders, deploy a 64-bit x86 instance.